GUIDE

 Hard Skills: Identify and assess technical skills

-Hard Skills are essential technical skills to occupy a specific position.
+Hard skills are essential technical skills required for a specific position.
 They allow candidates to demonstrate their mastery in a particular field, thus facilitating the recruitment process for recruiters.

 What are hard skills?